mandarini/chat-workshop-docs/Chapter_10.md

 [previous chapter](Chapter_09.md) <----> [next chapter](Chapter_11.md) | [home](README.md)

 Now that all is said and done, we are ready to deploy!
-A nice step by step guide found in the Angular-CLI GitHub repo is [here](https://github.com/angular/angular-cli/wiki/stories-github-pages).

-We are going to follow this guide and maybe explain some things on the way!
+We're going to deploy our Angular application to [Firebase hosting](https://firebase.google.com/docs/hosting/).

-## Pushing our project to GitHub
+## Optional Step - Pushing our project to GitHub

-First of all, your project must be published to GitHub.
+You can, if you want, push your project to GitHub.
 The following steps are very explanatory, in case someone has never used git before, so bear with me here!
 If you are a pro, just push your project to GitHub and move to the next step!